KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-AoC by JonasTriki](https://github.com/JonasTriki/MMM-AoC)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `aoc.js`: Replace it with built-in fetch.

 ## [MMM-AOE2-STATS by FabianNiehaus89](https://github.com/FabianNiehaus89/MMM-AOE2-STATS)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Typo: Found 'Magic Mirror' in file `MMM-AOE2-STATS.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.